On the General Randi\'c index of polymeric networks modelled by generalized Sierpi\'nski graphs: Computing the General Randi c index of

-Given two vertices $u,v\in V $, the number of triangles of $G$ containing $v$ and $v$ will be denoted by $\tau(u,v)$ and the number of triangles of $G$ will be denoted by $\tau(G)$.\footnote{A triangle in a graph is a set of three vertices whose induced subgraph is isomorphic to $K_3$.} Note that $\displaystyle\sum_{\{u,v\}\in E(G)}\tau(u,v)=3\tau(G)$.
-The complexity of counting the number of triangles of a graph $G$ is polynomial regarding to $|V|$.
+Given two vertices $u,v\in V $, the number of triangles of $G$ containing $u$ and $v$ will be denoted by $\tau(u,v)$ and the number of triangles of $G$ will be denoted by $\tau(G)$.\footnote{A triangle in a graph is a set of three vertices whose induced subgraph is isomorphic to $K_3$.} Note that $\displaystyle\sum_{\{u,v\}\in E(G)}\tau(u,v)=3\tau(G)$.
+The complexity of counting the number of triangles of a graph $G$ is polynomial with respect to $|V|$.
 The trivial approach of counting the number of triangles is to check for every triple $x,y,z\in V$ if $x,y,z$ forms a triangle.
 This procedure gives us the algorithmic complexity of $O(n^3)$.
-However, as was shown in \cite{Latapy2008458}, this algorithmic complexity can be improved.
+However, this algorithmic complexity can be improved \cite{Chiba1985}.

 Notice that for any pair of adjacent vertices $u,v\in V$ we have $| N(u)\cap N(v)|=\tau(u,v)$, $| N(u)\cup N(v)|=d(u)+d(v)-\tau(u,v)$ and $| N(u)- N(v)|=d(u)-\tau(u,v)$.
 Given a graph of order $n$, from now on we will use the function $\psi(t)=1+n+n^2+\cdots+n^{t-1}=\dfrac{n^t-1}{n-1}$.